strauberly/router-demo-project/README.md

 ---

+-- 10 Nov 2022 --

+Our past means were not writing a unique id for our program to identify comments by.
+Refactored NewCommentForm and api.js to provide this functionality.

+Next step will include refactoring api.js for how it calls the information and sorts the key.
+May further try to break down into simply returning an array an essentially for each comment :: comments push comment into the array we are returning.

+Possibly another refactor.

 --7 Nov 2022--

 - closer just need to figure out the update.
 Comments list was being called incorrectly.

+---

 --4 Nov 2022--